nkoshy/k8s-logs-exporter/README.md

 # k8s-logs-exporter
-Stream selected logs for k8s cluster using web sockets
+Stream selected logs from pods on a k8s cluster via web sockets